mendelevium/mendelevium.github.com/README.md

-# newscure.com (mendelevium.github.io)
+# NewsCure.com
-This is a agregator/curator of rsss feed for tech news
+This is a agregator/curator of rss feed for tech news.
+Preview the result at [newscure.com](http://mendelevium.github.io).